mistermark/gentleman-server/README.md

 ## Starting the server

 *  Installs dependencies and runs index.js in development mode `npm start`

 ###     Development Mode

-    * `npm install` to install both npm and bower dependencies
+*       Install both npm and bower dependencies
+        `npm install`
-    * `gulp dev` to start server in development mode
+*       To start server in development mode
+        `gulp dev`

-    * Bower install to the directory - client/lib
+*       Bower installs to the directory - client/lib

 ###     Production Mode - (Not Fully Implemented )

-    * Same as Dev, except run `gulp prod`
+*           Same as Dev, except run
+            `gulp prod`
 *           The log level is set to WARN

 ## USAGE

 ###     Environment

 See env.js to change environment configs

 ## TODO

 *  Start FE development
 *  Add api to use the gentleman cli
 *  etc.
 *  Refactor gentleman lib to move cli specific code